Rey Mysterio: Final storylines and departure (2013–2015)

 Mysterio's last WWE in-ring match before his return in 2018 was a loss to Bad News Barrett in April 2014.

 After eight months, Mysterio returned at a WWE live event on October 17, 2013, and returned to television as part of the Spanish commentary team at Hell in a Cell on October 27.
 On the November 18 episode of Raw, Mysterio saved CM Punk and Daniel Bryan from an attack by The Wyatt Family and The Real Americans (Jack Swagger and Antonio Cesaro), which led to Mysterio being part of a 10-man elimination tag team match at Survivor Series on November 24, in which Mysterio's team lost after he was eliminated by sole survivor Roman Reigns.
 At TLC: Tables, Ladders and Chairs on December 15, Mysterio and Big Show unsuccessfully challenged Cody Rhodes and Goldust for the WWE Tag Team Championship in a fatal four-way match also involving RybAxel (Ryback and Curtis Axel) and The Real Americans.
-At WrestleMania XXX on April 6, 2014, Mysterio competed in the André the Giant Memorial Battle Royal, but was eliminated by Cesaro.
+At WrestleMania XXX on April 6, 2014, Mysterio competed in the André the Giant Memorial Battle Royal, but was eliminated by eventual winner Cesaro.

 On the April 7 episode of Raw, Mysterio lost to a returning Bad News Barrett.
 He subsequently decided to take time off to heal a wrist injury.
 During his hiatus, it was reported that Mysterio wanted to leave WWE, but WWE had extended his contract without his approval.
 He did not return to WWE programming, and instead appeared in a video message at AAA's Triplemanía XXII and also visited Lucha Underground.
-On February 26, 2015, WWE officially announced that Mysterio's WWE contract had expired, ending his nearly 13-year tenure with the company.
+On February 26, 2015, WWE announced that Mysterio's WWE contract had expired, ending his nearly 13-year tenure with the company.